Bank of France: Development

-European System of Central Banks

 On 1 June 1998, a new institution was created, the European Central Bank (ECB), charged with steering the single monetary policy for the euro.
 The body formed by the ECB, and the national central banks (NCB) of all the member states of the European Union, constitute the European System of Central Banks (ESCB).
 According to the Maastrict Treaty, the Bank would oversee the functioning of the payment system and conduct independent research on the French economy, while the newly established European Central Bank conducted monetary policy for the entire Eurozone.
-The French franc was replaced by the Euro on 1 January 1999.
+The French franc was replaced by the Euro as a virtual currency on 1 January 1999, being replaced entirely with coins and banknotes on 1 March 2002.

-Following the financial crisis of 2007-2008, the Bank of France implemented quantitative easing for the account of the ECB.
+Following the Great Recession, the Bank of France implemented quantitative easing for the account of the ECB.

 In 2010, the French government's Autorité de la concurrence (the department in charge of regulating competition) fined eleven banks, including Bank of France, the sum of €384,900,000 for colluding to charge unjustified fees on check processing, especially for extra fees charged during the transition from paper check transfer to "Exchanges Check-Image" electronic transfer.

 The Bank recently established a "Lab", located on the Rue Réaumur in Paris, where start-ups and small businesses work on blockchain, artificial intelligence, and virtual reality.
 The Bank is the first to set up a blockchain system.